alvarogarcia7/blog_source/source/_posts/2015-03-06-brown-bag-session-maven.markdown

   * convention over configuration
   * scopes of the dependencies (test, runtime, compile, provided)
   * tricks about the tool:
-    * order of the dependencies (especally junit, hamcrest)
+    * order of the dependencies (especially junit, hamcrest)
   * plugins and how to build one
   * destination folders
     * target, classes, test-classes, etc

-  TODO explain more
-  TODO add more contents
-  TODO add my notes
+Note: this post was created a posteriori, with the original date